dzzy/QubesAIRouter/README.md

 - **Disposable service VMs**: Services like DHCP, DNS, VPN, and firewall remain stateless, pulling their configuration from `sys-config` as needed.
 - **Read-only access**: Service VMs can **read** from `sys-config` but cannot **write** to it.
 This prevents accidental or malicious modification of configuration data.
 - **Version control**: We use Git inside `sys-config` to track changes, enabling easy rollback and history tracking.
+- Provide access to logs and relevant network data to the MCP server through the `sys-dev` VM, avoiding direct log file sharing or pushing logs between VMs.
+This ensures logs are exposed securely and controlled via `sys-dev` APIs rather than shared directly to the LLM.
 This approach removes the need for a separate log VM (`sys-logs`) while improving security and simplicity.

 ### 2️⃣ Enable AI Router Capabilities
 - Connect the AI VM (`sys-ai`) to the core Qubes router VM (`sys-router` or equivalent).